bitnami/charts/bitnami/minio/README.md

 Find more information about how to deal with common errors related to Bitnami's Helm charts in [this troubleshooting guide](https://docs.bitnami.com/general/how-to/troubleshoot-helm-chart-issues).

 ## Upgrading

+### To 8.0.0

+This version updates MinIO&reg; after some major changes, affecting its Web UI.
+MinIO&reg; has replaced its MinIO&reg; Browser with the MinIO&reg; Console, and Web UI has been moved to a separated port.
+As a result the following variables have been affected:
+- `.Values.service.port` has been slit into `.Values.service.ports.api` (default: 9000) and `.Values.service.ports.console` (default: 9001).
+- `.Values.containerPort` has been slit into `.Values.containerPorts.api` (default: 9000) and `.Values.containerPort.console` (default: 9001).
+- `.Values.service.nodePort`has been slit into `.Values.nodePorts.api` and `.Values.nodePorts.console`.
+- Service port `minio` has been replaced with `minio-api` and `minio-console` with target ports minio-api and minio-console respectively.
+- Liveness, readiness and startup probes now use port `minio-console` instead of `minio`.

+Please note that Web UI, previously running on port 9000 will now use port 9001 leaving port 9000 for the MinIO&reg; Server API.

 ### To 7.0.0